foreseecode/verint-xm-sdk-ios-samples/README.md

 * Mask and unmask view using DBA SDK API
 * Debug masking

 The recorded session will be available on CxSuite after some time (~1 hour) required for processing video and other session data.
+To check sessions under your CxSuite account you should have personal "customerId" and "customerKey".
+Change "customerId" and "customerKey" values in the "exp_configuration.json" local configuration file and rebuild Demo application.
+CxSuite address: https://cxsuite.foresee.com

 ## FeedbackSample
 This sample project demonstrates a Swift implementation of the ForeSee Feedback Survey code and configuration.